Musa Hakan Asyalı

 Musa Hakan Asyalı (born 10 February 1969) is a Turkish scientist and professor of biomedical engineering.
 Formerly the dean of engineering at Zirve University, he became the rector of Abdullah Gül University in 2010, and resigned in 2012.
-After resigning, he worked at Yıldız Technical University until 2016, when he was accused of being the founder of a Gülen movement organization at the university.
+After resigning, he worked at Yıldız Technical University until 2016.

 Asyalı graduated from Bilkent University in 1990, and completed a doctorate in biomedical engineering at the University of Southern California in 1998.
 Before coming to Zirve University, he worked at Ege University, Yaşar University, and Erciyes University.
 His research specialty is the statistical design of biological experiments.